kath-a-rine/data-structures-and-algorithms/javascript/linked-list/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+I reviewed demo code, class notes, and the lecture to complete this assignment.

 ## API